Palestine - Politics

 The deal could give Abbas a measure of sovereignty in Gaza and help Hamas, hemmed in by an Israeli-Egyptian blockade, become less isolated.
 But previous unity agreements signed with great fanfare had amounted to nothing, and the future of this deal may depend on whether the sides agree to extend US-brokered peace talks.

 The Palestinian government announced its decision 05 October 2016 to postpone local and municipal elections in the West Bank and Gaza for up to four months.
 The elections were initially to choose municipal councils in some 416 cities and towns in Gaza and the Israeli-occupied West Bank.
 The postponement came a day after the Palestinian high court ruled that the elections, initially scheduled for October 8, should be held only in the West Bank and not in the Hamas-controlled Gaza Strip.
 Fatah and Hamas were unable to overcome divisions to organise their first competitive polls in a decade.
 The Palestinians have not held an election in which both Hamas and Fatah took part since 2006.
 They have also not held a vote in both the West Bank and Gaza Strip at the same time since then.
 Hamas boycotted the most recent Palestinian municipal elections in 2012.
-Fatah's fear was that votes might be going to its arch rival, Hamas, even though there is popular discontent with Hamas' performance in Gaza.
+Fatah's fear was that votes might be going to its arch rival, Hamas, even though there was popular discontent with Hamas' performance in Gaza.

 The rift between Hamas and the PA began when Hamas wrested control of the Gaza Strip from the Palestinian Authority in 2007.
 However, in January 2017 under a Russia-brokered deal, Fatah and Hamas formed a national unity government.
 The non-official Russian-mediated talks in Moscow began with the goal of restoring "the unity of the Palestinian people."
 Representatives from Fatah, Hamas, Islamic Jihad and other factions were present at the meetings.